smartnodes-lab/smartnodes/README.md

-# Framework
+# Chainspace

 ## Main Concept
+- An expansive user-reputation system for peer-to-peer (P2P) interactions, to unlock the true potential of online and off-chain work
-- An oracle-like job network that integrates participation & reputation-based secuirty metrics, rewards, and a seamless UI to form a vibrant marketplace of computational and other peer-to-peer tasks
+- An oracle-like network that integrates participation & reputation-based metrics, rewards, and a seamless UI to form a vibrant marketplace of peer-to-peer tasks
-  - proofs of jobs are stored with each user to secure the network and aid in the recruitment of users for tasks
+  - proofs of jobs/interactions are stored with each user to secure the network and aid in the recruitment of users for tasks
 - APIs in multiple programming languages, allowing users to seamlessly connect their systems to the network
 - Allows automated systems to manage problems & workflows using collective human intelligence, as well as distributed computations
 - Multiple blockchains for different scalability/security trade-offs and native reward coins/tokens